lpellier/101_C/README.md

 # epitech_projects
-I helped a student at Epitech School on a number of his projects, which are all in this folder
+I helped a student at Epitech School on a number of his projects, which are all in this folder -> these are not the cleanest projects since i'm only doing these to prepare classes for my student

 # learn_c
 Lessons I made, consisting of information on specific "chapters" of C accompagnied by related exercices